 Special Topic courses are intended to cover advanced material outside of or beyond the scope of current course offerings.
 The student may take this course a maximum of twice, with an approved change of topic for each instance.

-IET 150 - Computer Applications(3:2:2) This course is designed to teach the novice computer user how to do word processing, spreadsheets, and data base operations all within the Windows environment.
+IET 150 - Computer Applications(3:2:2)

+This course is designed to teach the novice computer user how to do word processing, spreadsheets, and data base operations all within the Windows environment.
 The Word processor to be used is Word 97.
 The spreadsheet and data base to be used is Microsoft Excel 97.
-Prerequisites: (Test score or MAT 005 or NCS 005 or MAT 012 or NCS 012 or NCW 045 or MAT 075 or MAT 090 or MAT 119 or MAT 120 or MAT 125 or MAT 130 or MAT 135 or MAT 140 or MAT 141 or MAT 150 or MAT 181 or MAT 185) and (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120).
+Prerequisite: Test Score or MAT 012

-IET 209 - Survey in Prodtn Planng/Cntrol......(3:2:2) A survey course in production manufacturing, determination of most economical methods, control of material and labor cost, machine operations, planning, scheduling, and detailed procedure of production control.
-Prerequisites: (Test score or ENG 121 or ENG 125) and (Test score or RDG 120) and (MAT 181 or MAT 185 or MAT 281) and MET 123 and EDT 252.
+IET 209 - Survey in Prodtn Planng/Cntrol(3:2:2)

+A survey course in production manufacturing, determination of most economical methods, control of material and labor cost, machine operations, planning, scheduling, and detailed procedure of production control.
+Prerequisites: Test score or ENG 121 or ENG 125 and (MAT 181 or MAT 185 or MAT 281) and MET 123